-- b) Consider the formulation of standard terms and condition for PSPs, in consultation with the BSP and COA.
-Pursuant to its mandate, the GPPB may also issue specific procurement guidelines for the engagement of PSPs; - c) Resolve issues relative to the implementation of this Act, without prejudice to the individual member-agencies resolving such concerns pursuant to their respective mandates; - d) Call on any department, agency or office under the Executive Branch for the effective implementation of this Act; and - e) Perform such other function pursuant to the fulfillment of the objectives of this Act.
+b) Consider the formulation of standard terms and conditions for PSPs, in consultation with the BSP and COA.
+Pursuant to its mandate, the GPPB may also issue specific procurement guidelines for the engagement of PSPs;

+- c) Resolve issues relative to the implementation of this Act, without prejudice to the individual member-agencies resolving such concerns pursuant to their respective mandates; - d) Call on any department, agency or office under the Executive Branch for the effective implementation of this Act;, and,

+1 2 e) Perform such other function pursuant to the fulfillment of the objectives of this Act.

-SECTION 8.
-Establishment of a Government Payment Gateway. - The BSP, in consultation with the DOF, DBM, COA, Department of Information and Communications Technology (DICT), BIR, Bureau of Customs (BoC), Bureau of the Treasury (BTR), digital banking experts, academe, and other appropriate public sector and banking industry stakeholders, may cause the establishment of a government payment getaway through which all government entities may process digital payments made to them through PSPs, websites, mobile phone applications, or other access devices.
+3 SEC.
+8. Establishment of a Government Payment Gateway. - The BSP, in consultation with the DOF, DBM, COA, Department of Information and 4 Communications Technology (DICT), BIR, BUREAU OF CUSTOMS (BOC), Bureau of 5 6 the Treasury (BTR), digital banking experts, academe, and other appropriate public 7 sector and banking industry stakeholders, may cause the establishment of a 8 government payment gateway through which all government entities may process 9 digital payments made to them through PSPs, websites, mobile phone applications, or 10 other access devices.

-The government payment getaway shall allow for real-time settlement of accounts and receipt of funds by the recipient government entity, immediate issuance of electronic invoices and/or official receipts to payors, regular audit reports, interoperability between the digital payment technologies, and other technical features that will aid in the fulfillment of the objectives of this Act.
-Said getaway shall adhere to relevant international standards on information security, data privacy, and electronic data interchange between financial institutions.
+11 The government payment gateway shall allow for real-time settlement of 12 accounts and receipt of funds by the recipient government entity, immediate issuance of electronic invoices and/or official receipts to payors, regular audit reports, 13 interoperability between digital payment technologies, and other technical features 14 that will aid in the fulfillment of the objectives of this Act.
+Said gateway shall adhere 15 to relevant international standards on information security, data privacy, and 16 17 electronic data interchange between financial institutions.

-SECTION 9.
-Digital Capability of Merchants. - To accelerate the adoption of digital payment, LGUs shall, by ordinance, encourage and grant monetary and nonmonetary incentives to merchants within their localities to establish and/or outsource arrangements and/or mechanisms that would enable them to receive payments from clients and make payments to creditors and suppliers using digital channels.
+18 SEC.
+9. Digital Payment Capability of Merchants. - To accelerate the 19 adoption of digital payment, LGUs shall, by ordinance, encourage and grant monetary 20 and non-monetary incentives to merchants within their localities to establish and/or 21 outsource arrangements and/or mechanisms that would enable them to receive 22 payments from clients and make payments to creditors and suppliers using digital 23 channels.

-LGUs shall ensure that merchants in their jurisdictions have access to appropriate digital payment solutions and have capacity to effectively use the same with due consideration to small and micro-merchants, including, but not limited to, market vendors, tricycle operators and food stalls.
-The LGU shall extend assistance to small and micro merchants to facilitate their adoption of digital transaction capability.
-The BSP, Department of Trade and Industry (DTI), DILG, and DICT shall provide capacity building for the NGAs, government corporations, SUCs, LGUs, and merchants on the use of digital payments.
+24 LGUs shall ensure that merchants in their jurisdictions have access to appropriate 25 digital payment solutions and have the capacity to effectively use the same, with due 26 consideration to small and micro-merchants, including, but not limited to, market vendors, tric/cle operators and food stalls.
+The LGU shall extend assistance to small 27 28 and micro merchants to facilitate their adoption of digital transaction capability.
+The 29 BSP, Department of Trade and Industry (DTI), DILG, AND DICT shall provide capacity 30 building for the NGAs, government corporations, SUCs, LGUs, and merchants on the 31 use of digital payments.

-SECTION 10.
-Promotion of Digital Payment Transactions. - To optimize the benefits of digital payments, scale up financial institution, and promote sustainability, all government entities shall prioritize the use of safe and efficient digital payment in their financial transactions.
+SEC.
+10. Promotion of Digital Payment Transactions. - To optimize the benefits of digital payments, scale up financial inclusion, and promote sustainability, all government entities shall prioritize the use of safe and efficient digital payment in their financial transactions.

-All government entities covered by this Act shall also adopt a comprehensive incentive framework for selected financial transactions to encourage the use of digital payments.
-LGUs shall, likewise, grant relevant incentives for merchants providing efficient digital payment systems.
+5 All government entities covered by this Act shall also adopt a comprehensive 6 incentive framework for selected financial transactions to encourage the use of digital 7 payments.
+LGUs shall, likewise, grant relevant incentives for merchants providing 8 efficient digital payment systems.

-The BSP, in coordination with relevant stakeholders, shall promote measures on financial and digital literacy, and consumer protection to strengthen the public's trust in digital payment transactions.
+9 The BSP, in coordination with relevant stakeholders, shall promote measures on 10 financial and digital literacy, and consumer protection to strengthen the public's trust 11 in digital payment transactions.